 - 2. The pair of appeals relate to the same overall proposal.
-They differ only in that Appeal A is for planning permission for the proposed hub structure, and Appeal B is for express advertisement consent for the digital display screens.
+They differ only in that Appeal A is for planning permission for the proposed hub structure and Appeal B is for express advertisement consent for the digital display screens.
 I have considered each part of the proposal on its individual merits.
 However, to avoid duplication I have dealt with the two parts of the proposal together, except where otherwise indicated. - 3.
-In respect of Appeal B, the Town and Country Planning (Control of Advertisements) (England) Regulations 2007 (the Regulations) require that applications for the display of advertisements are considered in the interests of amenity and public safety, taking into account the provisions of the development plan, so far as they are material, and any other relevant factors.
+In respect of Appeal B the Town and Country Planning (Control of Advertisements) (England) Regulations 2007 (the Regulations) require that applications for the display of advertisements are considered in the interests of amenity and public safety, taking into account the provisions of the development plan, so far as they are material, and any other relevant factors.
+Matters relevant to amenity include the general characteristics of the locality, including the presence of any feature of historic, architectural, cultural or similar interest.